-The FDA MDR adverse event codes are collectively a system of codes, terms, and definitions used to describe and categorize medical device adverse events.
+The FDA Medical Device Report (MDR) adverse event codes are collectively a system of codes, terms, and definitions used to describe and categorize medical device adverse events.
 They are primarily used to complete medical device reports (MDRs).
-They are divided into six separate types, each of which is organized hierarchically.
-In addition, the FDA MDR adverse event codes are related to two other coding systems: the National Cancer Institute Thesaurus (NCIt) and the International Medical Device Regulators Forum (IMDRF) Adverse Event Reporting terminologies.
+They are divided into seven separate categories, each of which is organized hierarchically.
+In addition, the FDA MDR adverse event codes are mapped to two other coding systems: the National Cancer Institute Thesaurus (NCIt) and the International Medical Device Regulators Forum (IMDRF) Adverse Event Reporting terminologies.
 This page contains information about the codes and the MedWatch Medical Device Reporting Code Instructions, sometimes referred to as the coding manual.

-The FDA MDR adverse event codes are divided into the following six categories:
+The FDA MDR adverse event codes are divided into the following seven categories:

 Note: Certain codes may be referred to by various names.
 For example, “device codes” refers to Medical Device Problem and Medical Device Component, “patient codes” refers to the two Health Effect sets, and “evaluation codes” refers to the three Cause Investigation sets.
-Device Problem Code and Patient Problem Code are often referred to collectively as Event Problem Codes, due to the label on section F10 of the FDA Form 3500A.
-Manufacturer Evaluation Method Code, Result Code, and Conclusion Code are often referred to collectively as Evaluation Codes, due to the label on section H6 of the FDA Form 3500A.
+Device Problem Code and Patient Problem Code are often referred to collectively as Event Problem Codes, due to the label on section F10 of a previous version of the FDA Form 3500A.
+Manufacturer Evaluation Method Code, Result Code, and Conclusion Code are often referred to collectively as Evaluation Codes, due to the label on section H6 of a previous version of the FDA Form 3500A.

 Each set of codes is organized in a tree-like hierarchical structure, where higher-level (closer to the root) codes are more generic, while lower-level (leaf) codes are more specific.
 A parent code is often divided into multiple distinct and more-specific child codes, each of which can be considered a member of the set of problems or observations described by the parent code.
 This allows each set of codes to be intuitively organized in a way that accurately represents the relationship between different but similar codes.